 - 5. Development strategy (years 1 to 3)

 1. The 2 project leaders

 Lénaïc Pardon is the main initiator of the project.
 He is an agronomist specialized in agro-economics (2009), with a Ph.D. in agriculture and environment (2017).
-He has been growing vegetables as an amateur since he was a child in different climates (continental, Mediterranean, subtropical: example in Taipei).
+He has been growing vegetables as an amateur since he was a child in different climates (continental, Mediterranean, subtropical: example on the rooftop of our building in Taipei).
 He has done some agricultural internships: organic dairy cows in France (2005), dairy cows and small livestock in Ukraine (2009), horse breeding in England (2010), and vegetables and fruit trees in Taiwan (2021).
 In 2022 he learned how to build small, light, and movable wood frame eco-homes and how to design and build landscapes where human uses are harmoniously combined with the ecosystem.
 He has been developing a blog for the past few years to share his explorations and experiments.
 His current experiments include collaborating with chickens to maintain a vegetable garden, exploring ways to compost human manure, and creating crop mounds based on the model of syntropic farming.
 He will be present in the field about 5-6 days per week and will be in Montpellier the rest of the time (computer work, internet).

 Hsiao-Hang Tao is a co-leader of the project.
 She has a Ph.D. in ecology (2017), and is a specialist in theoretical ecology and statistical analysis.
 She completed a Permaculture Design Course (2012) and did a few weeks of internship in vegetable and fruit growing in a subtropical climate in Taiwan (2021).
 She will work in Montpellier for at least 3 years starting from September 2022 as a researcher and will be present in the field about 2 to 3 days per week.

 2. Project description